Abington Mulching Services

 Professional Mulch Selection & Soil Health Benefits for Abington's Glacial Till & Rocky New England Terrain

-Abington’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
-Proper mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
-Organic mulches like shredded hardwood, aged wood chips, compost blends, and pine bark (ideal for acid-loving plants) are recommended, while inorganic options such as decorative stone are suitable for specific applications.
-Always avoid mulch from invasive species and source materials from reputable suppliers, coordinating with the MA Division of Fisheries & Wildlife for best practices.
+Abington's soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay (coastal, high water table).
+The region's naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
+Mulching offers significant benefits: it retains soil moisture (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds (2-4 inch depth prevents annual weed germination), and adds organic matter to improve soil structure.
+Organic mulches (shredded hardwood, aged wood chips, compost blends, pine bark) are ideal for most applications, while inorganic options (limestone gravel, river rock) suit specialty needs.
+Pine bark is especially beneficial for acid-loving plants.
+To prevent the spread of invasive species, always source mulch from reputable suppliers and coordinate with the MA Division of Fisheries & Wildlife.

 Abington Stormwater Management & MS4 Compliance Through Strategic Mulching